masalinas/node-red-contrib-chartjs/README.md

 ![Charts RED Dashboards](https://user-images.githubusercontent.com/1216181/52352347-b4195f00-2a2c-11e9-9f15-ef9f1b781108.png)

 ## Description
-This node permit to use charts from [Chart.js](https://www.chartjs.org/) from Node-RED.
+This node permit to use **Charts** from [Chart.js](https://www.chartjs.org/) from Node-RED.
 The objective is create a new node-red path for each chart created, this path could be configured and updated at runtime.

 ## Installation
 ```